MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/theme-module-extensions.md

 ### Create a module definition extension

-To create a new definition extension, create a new file under the **/src/themes/THEME\_NAME/definition-extensions** folder that matches the module that you're extending, such as **/src/themes/spring-theme/definition-extensions/product-feature.definition.ext.json**.
+To create a new definition extension, create a new file under the **/src/themes/THEME\_NAME/definition-extensions** folder that matches the module that you're extending, for example **/src/themes/spring-theme/definition-extensions/product-feature.definition.ext.json**.

 The following example shows a theme definition extension file where several configurations, slots, and resources have been added in addition to a new data action.
 Notice that the **$type** property must be set to **"definitionExtension"**.
 In the definition file, you can declare new properties under the **dataActions**, **config**, **slots**, and **resources** nodes as shown below.